 Georgia’s state minimum wage will remain at $5.15, one of the lowest in the nation.
 However, certain businesses and localities throughout the state have adopted higher rates.
 For example, this past September, Atlanta’s Gas South announced that it would increase minimum wage for its workers to $15.00/hour, and the City of Clarkston have adopted a $15.00/hour minimum.
 Worker’s rights advocacy groups have been lobbying for increases to both Atlanta’s and the state’s wage laws.

-For more information or if you have questions concerning minimum wage, or any other wage and hour question, please contact the experienced Georgia employment lawyers at Buckley Beal, LLP for an immediate consultation.
+For more information or if you have questions concerning minimum wage, or any other wage and hour question, please contact the experienced Georgia employment lawyers at Buckley Beal LLP for an immediate case evaluation.